prioritizr/prioritizrdata/cran-comments.md

 Comments for submission to CRAN
 ===============================

+## Resubmission
+This is a resubmission.
+In this version I have:

+* Single Quoted software names in Title and Description fields

+* Converted the DESCRIPTION title to title case.

 ## Test environments
 * [Ubuntu 14.04, R 3.3.2 (travis-ci)](https://travis-ci.org/prioritizr/prioritizrdata/builds)
 * [Ubuntu 14.04, R 3.4.0 (travis-ci)](https://travis-ci.org/prioritizr/prioritizrdata/builds)